vorpalnet/blade/SECURITY.md

 and OCCAS domain config — written down so the next round of work starts from a shared picture.

+For what a caller is allowed to do *after* they authenticate — the permission model for call content, the access policy, and the audit trail — see **[IAM.md](IAM.md)**.
+This document is the mechanism; that one is the model.

 > Status: v3.0 work in progress.
 The admin-tier hardening and the inbound-JWT
 > path described here are implemented.
 The configurable SIP trust model is
 > documented design plus the trusted-core behavior that already exists; the